Hopes rise for new Italy government after Napolitano re-elected

 The 87-year-old Napolitano, the first Italian president ever to be re-elected, yielded to the pleas of the bickering parties on Saturday after parliament had failed in repeated votes to elect a successor.

 He will address parliament at 5 p.m.
-(10 a.m.
-ET) and is expected to push for swift agreement on a new government, possibly as early as Wednesday, with a program to reform the economy and Italy’s ineffective political institutions.
+(1500 GMT) and is expected to push for swift agreement on a new government, possibly as early as Wednesday, with a programme to reform the economy and Italy’s ineffective political institutions.

-Italian newspapers said former Prime Minister Giuliano Amato, 75, was Napolitano’s favorite to head a new administration likely to be a mix of technocrats and politicians from the traditional parties.
+Italian newspapers said former Prime Minister Giuliano Amato, 75, was Napolitano’s favourite to head a new administration likely to be a mix of technocrats and politicians from the traditional parties.

-PD leader Pier Luigi Bersani announced his resignation on Friday after factional rebels sabotaged two attempts to elect a center-left candidate as president, leaving rival groups fighting for control.
+PD leader Pier Luigi Bersani announced his resignation on Friday after factional rebels sabotaged two attempts to elect a centre-left candidate as president, leaving rival groups fighting for control.

-The turmoil in the PD has left center-right leader Silvio Berlusconi with a decisive advantage but has made it more difficult to ensure that divided center-left parliamentarians will provide solid support to a new government.
+The turmoil in the PD has left centre-right leader Silvio Berlusconi with a decisive advantage but has made it more difficult to ensure that divided centre-left parliamentarians will provide solid support to a new government.

 Beppe Grillo’s anti-establishment 5-Star Movement, the third largest force in parliament, protested against Napolitano’s re-election and will oppose the new government, which Grillo said was created only to protect a discredited political class.